To work out is to exercise power over the coronavirus

 People exercise to shed calories, find calmness and show off on dating websites.
 But it also settles the nerves, ensures discipline, builds resolve and demands focus, so many of the things we require to arm ourselves in a crisis.
 The greatest competitions anyway, athletes will tell you, are with the self.
 We can't control the virus, but we can our responses.

 Sweat has become a useful weapon and fresh air an inviting medicine.
 Even habitually indoor people are tiptoeing into the outdoors.
-One colleague, wedded usually to her screens, has recently acquired a bicycle to explore this island and herself.
-To buy the bicycle, as opposed to rent it, ensures it is a commitment not a lark.
+One colleague, wedded usually to her screens, has recently acquired a cycle to explore this island and herself.
+To buy the cycle, as opposed to renting it, ensures it is a commitment not a lark.

 Another colleague, partial to dim sum, finds herself more often in her garden, digging and pruning, her hands deep in mud, vegetables, worms and roses.
 This is her challenge and from physical effort, in whatever form, is built psychological armour.
 We aren't immune, but we can be resolute.